mygit2014/GOD-VIEW/README.md

 ## Executable
 * *Requires pyinstaller in path*
-  * build --icon build/gv.ico --window host.py
+  * build --file host.py --icon build/gv.ico --window
-  * build --icon build/gv.ico bot.py
+  * build --file bot.py --icon build/gv.ico

 The difference between the EXE installations is that the client script is windowless, becoming a background process operation without the interference of the user.